itsmecevi/datadriven/README.md

   * Autonomous Vehicles: Object detection, scene understanding, path planning.

 => No 17
-Q: How does transfer learning contribute to deep learning?
+- Q: How does transfer learning contribute to deep learning?
-A: Transfer learning is a technique in deep learning where a model trained on one task is reused or adapted for another related task.
+- A: Transfer learning is a technique in deep learning where a model trained on one task is reused or adapted for another related task.
 By leveraging knowledge learned from a source task, transfer learning can improve the performance of models on target tasks, especially when labeled data for the target task is limited.
 Transfer learning helps reduce the need for large datasets and computational resources required for training deep neural networks from scratch.

 => No 18
-What are some strategies for preventing overfitting in deep learning?
+- Q: What are some strategies for preventing overfitting in deep learning?
-Strategies for preventing overfitting in deep learning include:
+- A: Strategies for preventing overfitting in deep learning include:
   * Data Augmentation: Introducing variations in the training data to increase diversity.
   * Dropout: Randomly dropping out neurons during training to reduce reliance on specific neurons.
   * Regularization: Penalizing large weights in the network to prevent overfitting.
   * Early Stopping: Monitoring validation loss and stopping training when performance on validation data starts to degrade.

 => No 19
-Q: What are some emerging trends and advancements in deep learning research?
+- Q: What are some emerging trends and advancements in deep learning research?
-A: Emerging trends and advancements in deep learning research include:
+- A: Emerging trends and advancements in deep learning research include:
   * Self-Supervised Learning: Training models without human-labeled annotations.
   * Generative Adversarial Networks (GANs): Generating realistic synthetic data.
   * Reinforcement Learning: Learning to make decisions through trial and error.